Here are a few great TED Talks I’ve found on a variety of topics related to mental health and illness.

 Eleanor Longden: The Voices in My Head

-A psychiatrist once told Eleanor Longden that she would be better off having cancer than a psychotic illness, because it would be more curable.
+A psychiatrist once told Eleanor Longden that she would be better off having cancer than a psychotic illness, as it would be more curable.
 Having the voice she heard framed as a symptom triggered what she experienced as a “civil war” inside her mind, which led to a worsening of the voices and command auditory hallucinations.
-She later came to understand her voices as response to traumatic childhood events, and she tried to pay attention to their metaphorical rather than literal meaning.
+She later came to understand her voices as a response to traumatic childhood events, and she tried to pay attention to their metaphorical rather than literal meaning.
 She set boundaries and became assertive with her voices.
 She is part of the International Hearing Voices Movement, and this is a fascinating look at how the experience of hearing voices can be reframed in a way that is more consistent with recovery.

 Joshua Walters: On Being Just Crazy Enough

 In this short talk, Joshua Walters talks about the connection between being a comic and having bipolar disorder.
 He talked about the “mental skillness” that comes with the creative edge of hypomania, and how it is often viewed as desirable when people are “just manic enough”.
 I found this comment particularly interesting: “Maybe there’s no such thing as crazy… Maybe it just means you’re more sensitive to what most people can’t see or feel.”

 Elyn Saks: A Tale of Mental Illness – From the Inside